 - 4. Sex Offenders: LHA will terminate the lease if any household member has committed a felony sex offense.
-The household member will be subject to a lifetime prohibition from participation in any LHA program.
-LHA will terminate the lease if any household member is subject to a lifetime registration requirement under any state sex offender registration program, or is registered on the State of Nebraska sex offender registry. - 5.
+The household member will be subject to a lifetime prohibition from participation in any LHA program. - 5.
 Threats Toward LHA Workers/Agents: LHA will terminate the lease if any household member has engaged in or threatened abusive or violent behavior towards a LHA employee, contractor, subcontractor or agent.
 The household member will be ineligible for housing assistance for three (3) years after the incident.
 At the end of the three (3) years, the household may reapply for housing assistance.
 When a household member reapplies for assistance, the household must meet and maintain all LHA standards and HUD requirements of admission to the waiting list. - 6.
 Reporting by Head of Household of Drug-Related Activities, Alcohol Abuse or Other Criminal Activities.
-The Lincoln Housing Authority will terminate the household's lease if the household has failed to fully list on its application, annual re-examination Personal Declaration form, or other form used by LHA, any household member's arrest for drug-related activities, alcohol abuse arrests, or other arrests for violent or other criminal activities. - E. Judicial Proceeding.
+The Lincoln Housing Authority will terminate the household's lease if the household has failed to fully list on its application, annual or biennial re-examination Personal Declaration form, or other form used by LHA, any household member's arrest for drug-related activities, alcohol abuse arrests, or other arrests for violent or other criminal activities. - E. Judicial Proceeding.
 LHA will evict tenants only by initiating appropriate judicial proceedings. - F. Public Housing Grievances.
 LHA will process and resolve grievances or appeals concerning the obligations of the tenant or the housing authority under the provisions of the Public Housing Lease in accordance with LHA's Public Housing Grievance Procedure that is in effect at the time such grievance or appeal arises. - G. Violence Against Women Act.
 LHA will not terminate the lease of a HUD Subsidized Unit on the basis of or as a direct result of the fact that the tenant is or has been a victim of domestic violence, dating violence, sexual assault, or stalking, if the person otherwise qualifies for continuation of assistance.
 LHA will follow the policies and requirements of VAWA.
 Nothing in this section limits LHA's authority to evict or terminate a lease for any lease violation not premised on an act of violence against the tenant or member of the tenant's household.
 Nothing in this section limits LHA's authority to evict or terminate a lease if there is an actual and imminent threat to other tenants, neighbors, guests, employees, or others.
 Nothing in this section limits LHA's authority to evict or terminate a lease of a person who engages in criminal acts including but not limited to acts of physical violence or stalking against family members.
 LHA may, if allowed under state law, bifurcate a lease to remove or terminate tenancy of any individual who engages in criminal acts of physical violence against family members or others, without terminating the lease of the victim of the violence.

 A victim shall take action to control or prevent the domestic violence, dating violence or stalking.
-The action may include but is not limited to: obtaining and enforcing a restraining order or no contact order or protection order for protection against the perpetrator; obtaining and enforcing a ban of the perpetrator from the property; enforcing LHA's or law enforcement's ban of the perpetrator from the property; preventing the delivery of the perpetrator's mail to the victim's unit; providing identifying and other verification information as required by the VAWA and Part XII of this document; and other reasonable measures.
+The action may include but is not limited to: obtaining and enforcing a restraining order or no contact order or protection order for protection against the perpetrator; obtaining and enforcing a ban of the perpetrator from the property; enforcing LHA's or law enforcement's ban of the perpetrator from the property; preventing the delivery of the perpetrator's mail to the victim's unit; providing identifying and other verification information as required by the VAWA and Section XII of this document; and other reasonable measures.

-PART XIV COMMUNITY SERVICE AND ECONOMIC SELF-SUFFICIENCY PROGRAM
+SECTION XIV COMMUNITY SERVICE AND ECONOMIC SELF-SUFFICIENCY PROGRAM